 All other supported objects can be added to the diagram either by clicking the Other icon on the main toolbar, selecting the object type and then clicking the diagram area or, by right-clicking the diagram area and selecting the desired object type.

 Relationships can be created between parent and child tables (for other visual references you can use Lines and connect two graphical objects).

-To add a new relationship to the diagram, click the Relationship icon, then click parent table and then child table.
-If primary key is defined in the parent table, new column will be added to child table and marked as foreign key.
+To add a new relationship to the diagram, click the Relationship icon, then click the parent table and then the child table.
+If the primary key is defined in the parent table, a new column will be added to the child table and marked as a foreign key.